@NeinQuarterly on “Brevity”

 Besides all the other chaos that lined up in my life this year I will also have to move house soon.
 Now, while that is a do-able task in principle, the way it is organised here in Australia/Sydney is simply a joke, a farce designed to screw you over repeatedly during the entire process of inspecting, applying and moving in.

-It starts with the early realisation that none of the ads actually tell you what the place is really about.
-These ads don’t show the square meters of a place, they don’t give you proper photos or a (non-fiction) floorplan, and the description is most of the time shockingly incorrect, not to say an outright lie.
+It starts with the early realisation that none of the real estate ads actually tell you what the place is really about.
+These ads don’t show the square meters of a place, they don’t give you proper photos or a (non-fiction) floor plan, and the description is most of the time shockingly incorrect, not to say an outright lie.
 So you have no other choice than to inspect every single rat hole, even though things could be shortened so easily but simply supplying enough and decent information in the first place.

 So, you rock up at the place, and then there is this bunch of others.
 The other inspectors.
 They are in the same mood like you, not wanting to be there, but having to.
-And then the real estater appears – a mostly annoying, snake-oil selling car-sales(wo)men, overly cheery, often ridiculously overdressed, and either completely ignorant or incompetent, or arrogant and just as clueless.
+And then the real estater appears – a snake-oil offering car-sales(wo)men who is annoyingly cheery, often ridiculously overdressed and either completely ignorant or incompetent, or arrogant and just as clueless.
 (Adrian and Walter: this does not include you!
 You were beautifully different

 And then – there they are: your glorious 8 1/2 minutes.
 Eight and a half minutes (+/-), the time you have to hastily rush through a place, trying to find out if this place is alright and whether you could spend some time of your life in there, and make the biggest investment of the year on it.

 And within a blitz they’re gone, your 8 1/2 minutes.
 You walk out, and can’t remember a thing.
-You’ve seen too many other people in there, everybody asking questions, no time to suck in the atmosphere of the place, or any other particulars and details or features or else.
+You’ve seen too many other people in there, everybody asking questions, no time to let in the atmosphere of the place, or any other particulars and details for that matter.